Actipro/WinForms-Controls/Documentation/topics/dpi-awareness.md

 ### SyntaxEditor

-- When using per-monitor DPI awareness and an instance of `SyntaxEditor` is display on more than one monitor with different DPI's, the common images used for IntelliPrompt may have a DPI that does not match the current monitor.
+- When using per-monitor DPI awareness and an instance of `SyntaxEditor` is display on more than one monitor with different DPIs, the common images used for IntelliPrompt may have a DPI that does not match the current monitor.